GuiBo79/CarND-Vehicle-Detection/writeup.md

 Here's a [link to my video result](./project_video.mp4)

 As done for images ,I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
 To prevent blinking and over updating  , I created an global variable called prev_labels to record the previous label.
-I update the boxes every 8 cicles.
+I update the boxes every 8 cycles.

----

 ### 7. Discussion

 For me , this was the most challenger project and in my current professional situation was also the most valuable.
 Support Vector Machines fits perfectly for the project I am working on.
 One of the biggest challenges I had was to process the code in my laptop, in my company we are already investing in a workstation for me.
-I tried tu use the Numba library to accelerate the process, but unfortunatelly did not work as I was expecting.
+I tried to use the Numba library to accelerate the process, but unfortunately did not work as I was expecting.

-I believe with a larger dataset and detecting in more scales the detection could be more precise, and I very conscient that have a lot to improve in this code.
+I believe with a larger dataset and detecting in more scales the detection could be more precise, and I very conscious that have a lot to improve in this code.

 To this final project I also merge the lanes detection , but just a short video due my hardware limitations, anyway, I am very happy about everything I have learn in this course and I am very excited to start the next Term.